 - A. Work shall include mounting, alignment and adjustment of systems and equipment.
 Set equipment level on adequate foundation and provide proper anchor bolts and isolation as shown, specified or required by manufacturers in installation instructions.
 Level, shim and grout equipment bases as recommended by manufacturer.
 Mount motors, align and adjust drive shafts and belts according to manufacturer's instructions. - B. Equipment failures resulting from improper installation or field alignment shall be repaired or replaced by Contractor at no cost to Owner. - C. Floor or pad mounted equipment shall not be held in place solely by its own dead weight.
-Include anchor fastening in all cases. - D. Provide floor or slab mounted equipment with 3-1/2" high concrete bases unless specified otherwise.
+Include anchor fastening in all cases. - D. Provide indoor floor or slab mounted equipment with 3-1/2" high concrete bases unless specified otherwise.
 Mechanical contractor shall form all pads; General contractor shall provide and place all concrete and reinforcing for said pads.
-Individual concrete pad shall be no less than 4" wider and 4" longer than equipment, and shall extend no less than 2" from each side of equipment. - E. Provide each piece of equipment or apparatus suspended from ceiling or mounted above floor level with suitable structural support, platform or carrier in accordance with best-recognized practice.
+Individual concrete pad shall be no less than 4" wider and 4" longer than equipment, and shall extend no less than 2" from each side of equipment.
+Provide welded wire mesh in pad and tie pad to underlying concrete substrate. - E. Provide outdoor slab mounted equipment with 6" thick concrete pad.
+Provide on an 8" based of crushed gravel or to match other concrete construction on the site.
+Provide 1⁄2" rebar on 12" centers each way.
+Elevate top of pad at least 2" above surrounding grade.
+Pad shall be a minimum of 18" wider and longer for large rooftop units and condensing unit and similar large equipment requiring service and maintenance.
+Smaller equipment shall be sized a minimum of 4" longer and wider unless specified or detailed otherwise.
+Mechanical contractor shall form all pads; General contractor shall provide and place all concrete and reinforcing for said pads. - F. Provide each piece of equipment or apparatus suspended from ceiling or mounted above floor level with suitable structural support, platform or carrier in accordance with best-recognized practice.
 Verify that structural members of buildings are adequate to support equipment and unless otherwise indicated on plans or specified, arrange for their inclusion and attachment to building structure.
-Provide hangers with vibration isolators. - F. Submit details of hangers, platforms and supports together with total weights of mounted equipment to Architect-Engineer for review before proceeding with fabrication or installation.
+Provide hangers with vibration isolators.

+G. Submit details of hangers, platforms and supports together with total weights of mounted equipment to Architect-Engineer for review before proceeding with fabrication or installation.